amoakobi/Op_sys_hw_2/README.md

 The Banker's Algorithm will loop through the number of processes and verify if the process has been finished.
 If the process has not been finished, the amount of each resource needed for the process to be completed is compared to the amount of each resource available in the available vector.
 If there is enough resources available for the process to run, the work vector will be updated with the now "completed" process' resources.
 Then the process number will be pushed back into the completed vector sequence and will be updated to true for the finish vector.
 Finally, if we get to the end of the loop and the bool variable found is false, that means no safe sequence was found.
 If no safe sequence is found, the system entered deadlock.

+PROGRAM OUTPUT:
+No deadlock occured, the system IS in a safe state.
+Order of processes: 1 3 4 0 2